giriadini/devops-pipeline/README.md

  spring boot application:

- gitClient: spring boot application which uses "maven-git-commit-id-plugin" to fetch the details of last commit in git.
+ 1. gitClient: spring boot application which uses "maven-git-commit-id-plugin" to fetch the details of last commit in git.

- when the build is executed on the project, it reads .git folder and generates git.properties with commit details in the source fodler.
+ 2. when the build is executed on the project, it reads .git folder and generates git.properties with commit details in the source folder.

- Spring boot application reads git.properties from the class path and displays as a value object at an end point.
+ 3. Spring boot application reads git.properties from the class path and displays as a value object at an end point.

       --- localhost:8080/version

        output:   {"myapplication":[{"version":"0.0.1-SNAPSHOT","lastcommitsha":"8d6ac30","description":"complete application"}]}

- Junit test is written to test the functionality of the application and placed in test folder.
+4. Junit test is written to test the functionality of the application and placed in test folder.

  Containerisation:
  ================

  1. Used maven docker container to build the application and generate the jar( mvn.sh script in build loction of jenkins folder in source code)
  2. Created Docker, docker-compose script to build the image.
- 3. Used maven to test the application and generate surefire-reports in target folder of the application.
+ 3. Used maven to test the application which generates surefire-reports in target folder of the application.
- 4. Created sepeate shell scripts for jar generation, building images for testing.
+ 4. Created seperate shell scripts for jar generation, building images for testing.
  5. Created jenkins pipeline (Jenkinsfile is the pipeline file) with two stages
       1. build
       2. test
- 6. Create jenkins pipeline in jenkins and configured git in the pipeline.
+ 6. Created jenkins pipeline in jenkins and configured git in the pipeline component.
- 7. Excute the build, it executes in stages.
+ 7. Execute the build-It executes in stages.

  Versioning of image:
  ==================